hairyan456/CoffeeStyle-Page/README.md

-This project using React vite & Deploying on Firebase google.
+This project using React vite, Tailwindcss to responsive & Deploying on Firebase google.